Celluloid Heroes: Background

+An ode to classic Hollywood icons, "Celluloid Heroes" analyses the juxtaposition between success and failure in the context of American show business.
+Ray Davies, who wrote the song, had spent time in Hollywood and found amusement in "the ironic fact that the stars were on the street and you could walk all over them."
+He explained the song's meaning:

-An ode to classic Hollywood icons, "Celluloid Heroes" has since been singled out by Dave Davies as a standout track by the band: "One of my favorite songs ever, by anybody.
+The song has since been singled out by Dave Davies as a standout track by the band: "One of my favorite songs ever, by anybody.
 I remember when we were just starting out down the road with tidying up the lyrics.
 That really filled me with a lot of emotion because it is quite an incredible idea anyway, all those [movie] stars, names and handprints being on those stars.
 There are all these great stars immortalized on pavement, in concrete."
+Kinks keyboardist John Gosling was similarly effusive, recalling, "When Ray put down the vocals to that, I stood in awe of the man!"

 Release and reception

 The track was released as the second single from the album.
 In the UK, the single features the full album version which runs to over six minutes, but the US single used a more corporate-radio-friendly edit which is almost two minutes shorter.
 Although their previous single had been a top 20 hit on the UK Singles Chart, "Celluloid Heroes" failed to chart.

 The song appears on the band's live album One for the Road (1980) and was re-recorded for the 2009 album The Kinks Choral Collection.
 The song was also the title track of a 1976 collection featuring material originally released while recording for the RCA label, The Kinks' Greatest: Celluloid Heroes.

-Reviewing the live single, Record World called it "perhaps one of Ray Davies' finest compositions."
+Record World said of the studio single release that "Ray Davies' masterpiece song about glitter and glory along Sunset Strip displays the Kinks at their very best and should be a smash."
+Reviewing the live single, Record World called it "perhaps one of Ray Davies' finest compositions".